 Section 7.6: Presumption of Assent.

-A director who is present at a meeting of the Board of Directors at which action on any corporate matter is taken shall be presumed to have assented to the action taken unless such director's dissent shall be entered in the minutes of the meeting, or unless the director shall file a written dissent to such action with the Executive Director before the adjournment thereof or shall forward such dissent by registered mail to the Executive Director immediately after the adjournment of the meeting.
+A director who is present at a meeting of the Board of Directors at which action on any corporate matter is taken shall be presumed to have assented to the action taken unless such director's dissent shall be entered in the minutes of the meeting, or unless the director shall file a written dissent to such action with the Executive Director before the adjournment thereof or shall forward such dissent by Email to the Executive Director immediately after the adjournment of the meeting.
 Such right to dissent shall not apply to a director who voted in favor of such action.

 Section 7.7: Agenda.